pghvlaans/sbotools/README.md

   * **sboremove**: Interactively remove installed SlackBuilds along with any unused dependencies.
   * **sboupgrade**: Upgrade previously-installed SlackBuilds.

-Features include dependency handling, using a custom git branch for the upstream repository, reverse dependency search and rebuild, gpg verification and more.
+Features include dependency handling, using a custom git branch for the upstream repository, reverse dependency search and rebuild, batch mode, gpg verification and more.
 See **sbotools(1)** for a startup guide.

 This repository is for continuing **sbotools** development, and was forked from the [pink-mist repository](https://github.com/pink-mist/sbotools), which covered development from version 0.1 through version 2.7.
 A debt of gratitude is owed to the original author, Jacob Pipkin, longtime maintainer Andreas Guldstrand and major contributor Luke Williams.
 This software would not exist without their efforts.